 Questions are fundamental to the sales process.
 You need to know the prospect’s goals, plans, challenges and timeline (GPCT), which can only come from asking the right questions.
 Use previous demos, review mistakes and successes.
 Demonstrate how your software solves problems, helps a prospect achieve their goals and plans within a timescale that work for them.

 Don’t just ask questions, answer them too.
 Showcase the company’s background.
-Establish social validation: Give them examples of similar companies, or businesses in their sector, who are already using and benefiting from your product.
+Establish social validation: Give them examples of similar companies, or businesses in their sector, that are already using and benefiting from your product.
 And, of course, include all of that in follow-up emails, links to case studies and sales pitches/material.

 Demos are a wonderful opportunity to sell the benefits of your software to a new potential client.
 Now is your chance to show them that you have the right solution for their needs, challenges and aims.